Shankhashubhra/Demo_rep/README.md

 # Demo_rep
-This is a demo repository.
+This is a demo repository. \n
+This repository is to understand git - github.